-Written communication, whether hard copy or email, serves many purposes in a job search.
+Written communication, usually by email, serves many purposes in a job search.
 In a thorough job search, you will write many types of letters.
 Cover letters, which accompany and introduce your resume, are the ones you may hear about most, but are not the only letters you will need.
 Letters also precede, follow-up and confirm verbal conversations, so they serve as a record and reminder of interactions, as well as evidence of your communication skills.

 There are similar elements to job search letters, but each letter should be individually tailored and targeted to the recipient.
 There is no such thing as an effective "form letter" in a job search.
-You know when you get a form letter in the mail; a prospective employer knows too.
+You know when you get a form letter; a prospective employer knows too.
 A letter that looks like it could have been randomly sent to any employer is a good candidate for the employer's "no" pile.

 Make your purpose clear

 Don't make an employer guess why you are writing or what you are writing about.
 In choosing your words, think about the purpose of your letter and details of your individual circumstances.
-For example, if you make a telephone call to an employer prior to sending a cover letter, it makes sense for your letter to refer to the telephone call.
-If you must respond to an employer's letter to you, read the letter carefully to draft an appropriate response.
+For example, if you make a telephone call to an employer prior to sending an email, it makes sense for your email to refer to the telephone call.
+If you must respond to an employer's email to you, read it carefully to draft an appropriate response.

 Tell the employer what you'll do for the organization, not what the organization can do for you.

 Saying, "I really want this job because it will give me great experience," is not a sell to an employer.
 Of course the job will give you (or someone else) great experience.
-It just makes you sound all about me-me-me.
+It just makes you sound "all-about-me."
 Instead, tell the employer what you have to offer.
-Be specific and realistic; as in, "I have great organizational skills that I developed and demonstrated when I was event chair for my club."
+Be specific and realistic; as in, "I have strong organizational skills that I developed and demonstrated when I was event chair for my club."
 Don't use hyperbole; as in, "I will immediately contribute to higher profitability on my first day on the job."